Purdue-CS193/homework-0-JalenZh/index.md

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files

+# Jalen Zhang's First CS193 Homework
+## *Things I like about CS193*
+- I am excided to learn about Linus and LaTeX
+- I am curious about the information that will be provided about resumes and career fairs
+- I am amazed about how this class is run by other, older students

 ### Markdown